bitcoincashorg/spec/uahf-technical-spec.md

 ## Definitions

-MTP: the "median time past" value of a block, calculated from the nTime values of its past up to 11 ancestors, as obtained by the GetMedianTimePast(block.parent) call.
+MTP: the "median time past" value of a block, calculated from its nTime value, and the nTime values of its up to 10 immediate ancestors.

 "activation time": once the MTP of the chain tip is equal to or greater than this time, the next block must be a valid fork block.
 The fork block